Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 I want to make a mesh larger than my actual video, that extends off my frame.
 Can I do that?

-No. Lockdown is limited to the bounds of the composition.
-But there is a relatively easy workaround.
+Lockdown 2.0 can place points outside of the composition, but you can't place textures there.
+Lockdown is limited to the bounds of the composition.
+There is a relatively easy workaround.
 Let's say you have 1920x1080 footage.
 After running out 1) pre-compose script, go into that composition.
 Set the resolution of the composition much higher, perhaps 3000x2000.
 Now take that layer (delete the Lockdown instance on it.) and pre-compose that layer "moving all attributes".
 Now place Lockdown on that composition, which is 3000x2000.
 You can now track THAT composition.
 If you don't do this correctly, things will go bad very quickly.

 How do I create a log file?